Skip to main content

 Is it normal for libido to decrease with age?

 Yes.
-It’s common for women to experience a drop in sexual desire and function beginning in their late 40s and early 50s.
-For older men, this shift may not happen until their 60s and 70s.
-Loss of libido is very individual.
+It's common for women to experience a drop in sexual desire and function beginning in their late 40s and early 50s.1 For older men, this shift may not happen until their 60s and 70s.2 Loss of libido is very individual.
 Some people may notice a dramatic change, while others notice no difference at all.

-When sex drive is low or absent for six months or more—and it causes significant personal distress or relationship issues—it is sometimes referred to as Hypoactive Sexual Desire Disorder (HSDD), or Male Hypoactive Sexual Desire Disorder (MHSDD) in men.
-People with this condition lack sexual thoughts and fantasies and have little or no interest in sexual activity, alone or with a partner.
+When sex drive is low or absent for six months or more—and it causes significant personal distress or relationship issues—it’s sometimes called Hypoactive Sexual Desire Disorder (HSDD), or Male Hypoactive Sexual Desire Disorder (MHSDD) in men.
+People with this condition lack sexual thoughts and fantasies and have little or no interest in sexual activity, either alone or with a partner.
 They are unresponsive to their partner's sexual signals and may even avoid sex entirely.

 What causes a loss of libido in older men?

-When libido declines significantly in older men, low testosterone may be the culprit.
+Very often, low testosterone is the culprit.
 During a process called andropause—a transition similar to menopause for women—testosterone levels start dropping naturally.
-While many men may not feel any difference in their sexual desire, some may notice a reduction in their libido or problems achieving and maintaining an erection (erectile dysfunction).
-A doctor can suggest if a medication for ED could work for you.
+While many men don’t notice any changes in their sexual desire, some may experience a lowered libido or problems achieving and maintaining an erection (erectile dysfunction).
+If you have this concern, ask your doctor whether a medication for ED could work for you.

 What causes a loss of libido in older women?

-Menopause-related changes can cause women’s interest in sex to decline or disappear entirely.
-In fact, in her book Managing Your Menopause Naturally, author Maryon Stewart cites studies showing that up to 75% of women feel their sex drive has decreased since menopause.
+Menopause-related changes can cause a woman’s interest in sex to decline or disappear entirely.
+In fact, in her book Managing Your Menopause Naturally, author Maryon Stewart cites studies showing that up to 75% of women notice a decreased sex drive since menopause.

-This loss of libido can take an emotional toll on older women, impacting not just their self-esteem but also their relationships.
-Research shows that the link between low libido among women and personal distress is highest during the midlife period.
+Libido loss can take an emotional toll on older women.
+It impacts not only their self-esteem but also their relationships.
+Research shows that the link between low libido among women and personal distress is highest during the midlife period.3

-The hot flashes that often accompany lower estrogen levels can interfere with sexual motivation as well.
-Says Stewart: “If you are also suffering from night sweats, it’s not surprising that you don’t feel very sexy.”
+Hot flashes that often accompany lower estrogen levels can interfere with sexual motivation as well.
+After all, said Stewart, “If you are also suffering from night sweats, it’s not surprising that you don’t feel very sexy.”

-For some women, the physical changes that aging brings—such as weight gain, sagging skin, and thinning hair—can make them feel less desirable.
-This diminished self-image may make them feel more inhibited with their partner.
+Some women also may feel less desirable due to age-related physical changes—such as weight gain, sagging skin, and thinning hair.
+This diminished self-image may make them feel more inhibited with their partner, too.

 What else causes a loss of libido in men and women?

-Aside from gender-specific factors, there are other, more universal factors affecting sex drive.
+Aside from specific factors related to sex hormones, there are some universal factors affecting sex drive, too.

 Medication

-Medications can cause side effects that dampen desire or make it harder to get aroused.
+Certain prescription drugs carry side effects that can dampen your desire.
 Some medications known to cause sexual difficulties include:

-If you're on one or more medications and have noticed a drop in your sexual interest, ask your doctor if your medicine may be the cause.
-They might suggest stopping your medication, lowering the dose, or switching to another type.
+If you're taking one or more prescription drugs and have noticed a drop in your sexual interest, ask your doctor if medication may be to blame.
+You might be able to stop your medication, take a lower dose, or switch to another type.

 Mental health issues